 Cassie also visited Israel and Palestine and gave the people message of peace, she met there to the students of Bethlehem University and found out kindness in them.

 For her the religion is just a way to add diversity, it is a contributor to the culture, and that’s it.
 The difference is the beauty of life.

 While talking further, she revealed that it was the “Humanitarian Factor” that prompted her to travel across the world and explore the planet for conveying the message of peace.

 Being female and then becoming world’s fastest traveler was a huge success as she is expecting to meet her goal in 17 months only.

-“Don’t Fear, Don’t listen to what others say about you and do whatever the crazy thing you want to do.”
+Her philosophy was simple, “Don’t Fear, Don’t listen to what others say about you and do whatever the crazy thing you want to do.”

 After completing her journey and registering herself as the fastest traveler in the world, she wants to work with UN for meeting its sustainable developmental goals, make documentaries related to education and then motivate the students and youth for entrepreneurial ventures.